mozilla/solitude/docs/topics/boku.rst

 For information on how to integrate with Boku see the Boku technical documentation.
-Unfortunately this is not public documentation and is available on the Mozilla mana server, which is only available to Mozilla employees.
+Unfortunately this is not public documentation and is available on the Mozilla mana server, which is only available to Mozilla employees at: https://mana.mozilla.org/wiki/display/MARKET/Boku

 Verify Service ID
 =================